sifive/wake/doc/tutorial.md

       def codes = mapPartial (helper $ tokenize ";" _) lines
       catWith " " codes
     EOF
-    wake `mathSymbols 0`
+    wake 'mathSymbols 0'

-... explain: read takes a file and makes a String
-... tokenize splits a string on the token into a list of strings ... mapPartial (_) (None, Some "x", Some "y", None, Nil) keeps only the Some elements, and discards the Nones ... for each line in the file, split it by the ';'s and pass the list to helper ... helper uses a pattern match on it's argument to match the 1st and 3rd list argument ... if the class is "Sm" (ignoring case) then convert the hexadecimal into a unicode code point
+Above is a fun example using wake as a hybrid build/programming language.
+This wake code downloads the Unicode symbol tables from the Internet using curl and then grabs all the mathematical symbols from the table, formats them, and returns the output.

+As we've covered before, `job` is used to launch curl to download the table.
+The `curl` function also makes use of `extract` with a regular expression to split the filename out of the URL. `extract` returns a `List String` containing each occurrence of `()` in the regular expression.
+We also use the `simplify` function which transforms paths into canonical form.
+In this, case `simplify` removes the leading `"./"`.

+If you look in `UnicodeData.txt`, you will see that it uses lines with comma separated values, one for each Unicode code point.
+Thus `lines` simply splits the `String` returned by `read` into each code point description.
+For each line, we then split it into the fields and pass the result to `helper`.

+`helper` uses a pattern match to extract the first and third arguments from the list.
+If the third argument is of class `"Sm"`, ie: symbols/math, then wake converts the hexadecimal from the first column into the Unicode code point for that value and returns a `String` containing the value.

+`mapPartial` uses `Option String`s.
+Options can either be `None`, which means no value is available or `Some x` which is a value `x`.  `Option` is a data type like any other in wake.
+It is particularly useful in those situations where one would use a null pointer in a language like C.  In this case, we use `Option` to only return values from `helper` where the code point is a math symbol. `mapPartial` then creates a list out of only those values helper returned.
+Try this, for an example:

+    wake 'mapPartial (_) (None, Some "xx", Some "yy", None, Nil)'

+As a final note, wake files must be UTF-8 encoded.
-..
-FYI, you can use Unicode operators and identifiers in wake
+This means that you can use Unicode symbols in strings, comments, identifiers, and even operators.
+In fact, all the operators we just printed are legal in wake.